sator-imaging/Unity-Fundamentals/README.md

 lifecycle.RemoveUpdateLate(entry);
 ```

+> [!NOTE]
+> For performance optimization, removing registered action will swap items in list instead of reordering
+> whole items in list.
+> ie. Order of update stages (early, late, etc) are promised but registered action order is NOT promised.
+> (like Unity)

 Automatic Unregistration
 ------------------------
-If action is depending on instance that will be destroyed with cancellation token, You can specify
+If action is depending on instance that will be destroyed with cancellation token, You have to specify
 same token to unregister action together when token is canceled.

 ```csharp